breakdowns/slam-mirrorbot/README.md

 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 ## Features supported:
-- Mirroring direct download links and Telegram files to Google Drive
+- Mirroring direct download links, Torrent, and Telegram files to Google Drive
 - Mirroring Mega.nz links to Google Drive (In development stage)
 - Mirroring Uptobox.com links to Google Drive (Uptobox account must be premium)
 - Copy files from someone's drive to your drive (Using Autorclone)